graphiti-api/spraypaint-vue/CONTRIBUTING.md

 ## License

-By contributing to Rachelle, you agree that your contributions will be licensed under its MIT license.
+By contributing to this project, you agree that your contributions will be licensed under its MIT license.